 When you book a chaperoned group flight through Rustic, we handle all your flight details, including booking, trouble-shooting ticket changes, and day-of-travel flight delays / cancellations.

-Our staff greet students at the airport, fly with them to their destination country (and on their return flight home), help them navigate customs and immigration and find their baggage, and stay with them for the duration of the program.
+Our staff greet students at the airport, fly with them to their destination country (and on their return flight home), help them navigate customs and immigration and find their baggage.

 Students from the United States on chaperoned flights are still required to arrange their own travel to one of our gateway airports where their international flights depart.
 Those could include George Bush Intercontinental Airport (IAH) in Houston, John F. Kennedy International Airport in New York, Los Angeles International Airport (LAX), Miami International Airport (MIA), and Newark Liberty International Airport (EWR) in New Jersey, depending on your program destination.